xiaomeng0120/xiaomeng0120/README.md

 - Hi, I’m @xiaomeng0120.
-- I'm a third year college student dual-majoring in data science and quantitative economics in UCI
+- I'm a forth year college student dual-majoring in data science and quantitative economics in UCI
 - I’m currently learning data analysis and wish to do some research based on that.
 - Can reach me by xiaomer@uci.edu.